sanals/torrent-video-streamer/DEPLOYMENT.md

-# 🚀 Deployment Guide - Torrent Video Streamer
+# 🚀 Deployment Guide - Frontend Client

-Complete guide for deploying the app on a laptop/server with Tailscale for remote access.
+Complete guide for deploying the frontend client. **Note:** This requires a separate backend server to be running.

 ## 📋 Prerequisites